quark-database/docs/README.md

 #### Create a database

-Creates a new database with a provided name.
+🔧 `create database` - creates a new database with a provided name.

 ##### Parameters